 The use of remotely-sensed orientation measurements in terrestrial geology is also a key driver of this work.
-High-resolution satellite imagery and DEMs are now available for much of the Earth's surface (e.g. Gesch et al., 2014), supporting regional photogeologic mapping.
-The advent of field-portable Light Detection and Ranging (LIDAR) instruments (Buckley et al., 2008) and the improving accuracy of structure-from-motion (SfM) photogrammetry support the increasing remote measurement of geological surface orientations.
+High-resolution satellite imagery and digital elevation models (DEMs) now available for much of the Earth's surface (e.g. Gesch et al., 2014) support regional photogeologic mapping.
+The advent of field-portable Light Detection and Ranging (LIDAR) instruments (Buckley et al., 2008) and the improving accuracy of structure-from-motion (SfM) photogrammetry increasingly allow remote measurement of geological surface orientations.
 Numerous recent studies use orientation measurements from unmanned aerial vehicle (UAV) photogrammetry (e.g. Vollgger and Cruden, 2016), often using three-point analytical approximations (Fienen, 2005) or commercial regression packages.

-Terrestrial datasets are often hindered by the same factors complicating analyses on Mars.
-For example, in a recent study of the accuracies of remotely derived data, Cawood et al. (2017) extract bedding planes and fold axes from LIDAR and SfM photogrammetric digital surface models of weathered beds of the Stackpole syncline that are comparable with high accuracy to direct measurements in most cases.
-However, significant difference in fit were found between LIDAR, ground-, and UAV-based photogrammetry that were related to the orientation of the outcrop and viewing geometry as well as the scale of facet construction and point fitting.
+Terrestrial remote-sensing structural studies are hindered by the same data-quality and geometric uncertainties that complicate such work on Mars.
+For example, in a recent study of the relative quality of orientations extracted from different remote-sensing datasets, Cawood et al. (2017) extract bedding planes and fold axes from LIDAR and SfM photogrammetric digital surface models of weathered beds of the Stackpole syncline.
+Although most cases allowed high-accuracy comparisons with direct measurements, significant differences in fit structure were found between LIDAR, ground-, and UAV-based photogrammetry.
+These discrepancies are related to the orientation of the outcrop and viewing geometry as well as the scale of facet construction and point fitting.

-Improvements on the state-of-the-art in computing and visualizing error methods must include several factors.
+Improvements on the state-of-the-art in computing and visualizing orientation errors must flexibly respond to different types of error.
 Bedding orientation measurements depend not only on the internal errors of the remote-sensing dataset but also on the geometry of the outcrop measured (e.g. hillslope concavity and aspect) and accuracy in following bedding features.
 Measurements from the same dataset and geologic unit can have completely different error structures depending on the shape of topography, presenting a challenge for error analysis.
-A statistical and data-visualization framework designed for planar orientation measurements will enable quantitative comparison between planar fits with completely different error structures.
-By increasing the robustness of orientation determination from heterogeneous data, such a framework extends the range of situations in which structural metrics can be reliably assessed from remote-sensing imagery, enabling statistically rigorous comparison of measurements with a wide variety of source data type, outcrop exposure and quality, and viewing geometry.
+A flexible statistical and error-visualization approach for planar orientation measurements will enable quantitative comparison between planar fits with completely different error structures.
+By increasing the robustness of orientation determination from heterogeneous data, such a framework will extend the range of situations in which structural metrics can be reliably assessed from remote-sensing imagery, enabling statistically rigorous comparison of measurements with variable source data type, outcrop exposure and quality, and viewing geometry.

-The methods developed in this study to improve the calculation and visualization of orientation errors were developed in conjunction with structural mapping of the layered sulfates at northeast Syrtis Major, Mars.
-These thick layered deposits occupy a critical stratigraphic interval, but their relatively poor exposure complicates orientation measurement.
-Additionally, because small changes in dip can imply completely different depositional processes, high-confidence angular measurements are crucial drivers of interpretation (Quinn and Ehlmann, 2018, submitted).
-Here, we detail the developed method.
+In this contribution, we detail a novel method for the calculation and visualization of geological orientation errors.
 First, we describe a generalized approach to planar orientation errors for three-dimensional datasets [Section 2] and its implementation as a PCA-based statistical procedure for planar fitting [Section 3].
 We test the method using terrestrial orientations recovered from satellite and UAV data [Section 4] and discuss potential alternative statistical parameterizations [Section 5].
-Finally, we describe general geometric transformations for the error space of a plane [Section A] and several open-source software packages supporting planar fitting and error visualization for orientation data.
+Finally, we describe general geometric transformations for the error space of a plane A and two complimentary open-source software packages that support planar fitting and error visualization B.

-2 Background: the structure of a remotely-sensed plane and its error
+Background: the structure of a remotely-sensed plane and its error space